 Your username and password are the first line of defense and act as unique identifiers for your personal or business account.
-You will be required to change your password every 365 days.
 Avoid using passwords such as your birth date, name, address, or Social Security number.
 Use a combination of upper and lowercase letters, numbers, and special characters.
 Do not share this information with anyone.
 Identity theft and fraud attempts are usually conducted with someone the victim knows.

 Do not allow your computer or a public computer to “save” or “store” your password.
 Allowing your computer to remember login information gives anyone with physical access to your computer the ability to log in to your accounts.

-With Charlevoix State Bank’s Internet Banking system you are able to securely communicate with Customer Service via our Secure Messaging system.
+With Charlevoix State Bank’s Online Banking system you are able to securely communicate with Customer Service via our Secure Messaging system.